-The Fund has a provision for appeals made to the Valuation Office against rating valuations but not settled as at 31 March 2022.
-As at 31 March 2022 a provision of £12.074m (£9.997m in 2020/21) was charged to the Collection Fund.
+The Fund has a provision for appeals made to the Valuation Office against rating valuations but not settled as at 31 March 2023.
+As at 31 March 2023 a provision of £4.751m (£12.074m in 2021/22) was charged to the Collection Fund.
 The provision for appeals is provided for in proportion to the precepting shares.
-The Council's proportionate share of this provision is £3.622m (£2.999m for 2020/21).
+The Council's proportionate share of this provision is £1.425m (£3.622m for 2021/22).
+Final data relating to the remaining outstanding appeals against the 2017 Valuation as at 31 March 2013 has enabled a better and much lower estimation of the potential loss of rate income than previously possible.